CrispenGari/BMC/README.md

-# BMT
+# BMC

-📖 (BMT) Bright Minds Tutorship is a website for our tutorship services.
+📖 (BMC) Bright Minds Centre is a website for our tutorship services.